Gabriel0liver/yourneys/README.md

 - **add-yourney** - As I user I want to be able to add a yourney so that I make the journey later
 - **profile-upcoming-yourneys** -my upcoming yourneys
 - **create-yourney** - As I user I want to be able to create and edit yourneys for other users
+- **edit** - As I user I want to edit yourneys I've created so that I can fix mistakes

 ## MVP